Canes — choosing the right one and using it safely

 A cane is not a consolation prize.
 It's not what you use when walking has failed.
 It's a tool that works with the body's current capacity to maintain or extend independence.
 A well-chosen cane can reduce pain, improve balance, and let someone continue activities that matter to them.
 It can mean the difference between staying home and being able to walk to meet a friend, between giving up on exercise and being able to maintain fitness.

 The resistance to using a cane is real and deeply understandable.
-Your older adult might see it as visible proof of decline, a signal to themselves and everyone around them that something is wrong.
-They might worry that using one means they'll "need" more devices later.
+Your parent might see it as visible proof of decline, a signal to themselves and everyone around them that something is wrong.
+They might worry that using one means they'll need more devices later.
 They might feel embarrassed or diminished.
 These feelings make sense.
 But they also often evaporate once someone actually uses a cane and discovers what a difference it makes.

 When a Cane Helps

 Someone recovering from a knee replacement often benefits from a cane for the first few weeks or months, during which they're regaining strength and confidence.
-Someone managing arthritis in one hip might use a cane for pain relief and to improve how they walk.
+Someone managing arthritis in one hip might use a cane for pain relief and to improve their gait.
 Someone with one-sided weakness from a stroke might use a cane to improve balance and safety.

 The right person for a cane has strength enough to walk without full support but would move more safely and comfortably with one.
 They have the cognitive ability to remember which side to use the cane on and how to hold it.
-They have sufficient hand and arm strength to hold and support themselves with a cane.
+They have sufficient hand and arm strength to support themselves.

 Types of Canes and Proper Fitting